 Uzzahknew the do’s and don’ts as did all the Israelites.

 - there were special poles to go in the rings at the base corners of the Ark for transportation as no one was allowed to touch it.

 - there was no allowance made for touching the Ark, in other words, no conditions that made it acceptable to touch it.

 - David had the Ark placed on an oxcart for transportation.
 Was it faster to bring it to Jerusalem?

 - transporting the Ark by foot was approved by God as He designated special poles for that purpose.
 No other transportation mode was approved.

 - when the oxen stumbled, the Ark slid on the cart.
 Uzzah reacted by reaching out to stop it from sliding.

 - God was angry.
-Not because the Ark was going to fall off but because Uzzah had been thoroughly trained in how to handle the sacred articles.
+Not because the Ark was going to fall off but because Uzzah knew he shouldn’t have been transporting the Ark in the first place.

 - Uzzah broke the rule of “do not touch” and God had no choice but to kill him for touching it.
 It may seem harsh but sin cannot come into contact with holiness.
 Uzzah was a sinner.

 You can read more about those details in these passages: 1